Bikash-nath/BookHive/README.md

 <br>

 <h3 align="center">
 Liked this project??
-If yes, don't forget to show your love by putting a ⭐ on this project ✌️
+If yes, don't forget to show your support by putting a ⭐ on this project ✌️
 </h3>